-Meet Our Camp Creative Team and Camp Counselors!
+Meet Our Summer Camp Creative Team and Camp Counsellors!

 We recognize the tremendous impact that a positive camp experience can play in the growth and development of a child.
 In addition to our regular program leaders, camp participants will get to work with guest instructors.
 These teaching artists are specialists in their fields (design, music, dance, creative movement, script writing, etc.) and have been selected for their artistic skills and for their merit as inspired educators.
 Our regular instructors will be on hand during guest instruction time.

 Lynda Hill, Artistic and Executive Director and Principal Instructor

 Lynda is a professional theatre director, dramaturge, arts educator and arts leader with a passion for the creation and development of new work, new artists and new audiences.

 Lynda Hill has led the organizational and artistic direction of Theatre Direct since 2001.
 She has commissioned numerous new plays for the company and guided the successful production of 19 productions, 12 of which were original commissions including And, By The Way Miss…., Beneath the Banyan Tree, Binti’s Journey, Sanctuary Song and most recently, Old Man and the River.
 The company’s productions have been seen by thousands of young people across the country in schools, theatres and international festivals.

 In addition to leading the artistic programming, Lynda oversees the direction of the company’s education work in schools, in the community and Theatre Direct’s Drama School, drawing on her 20 years of experience as an arts educator.

 Victoria Stacey, Summer Camp Director and Teaching Artist